stracquadaniolab/docs/docs/projects-lifecycle/project-workspace.md

 The `logs` directory contains the log of each pipeline run.

 The `results` directory contains the result of experiments.
-You should take some time to organise it in a meaningful and consistent way.
+You should take some time to organize it in a meaningful and consistent way.
+It is strongly recommended to results in a directory named like `2022-01-01-my-first-test`.

-The `readme.md` file contains a description of the project and how the `data` and `results` folder are organised.
+The `readme.md` file contains a description of the project and how the `data` and `results` folder are organized.

 ## Naming guidelines